-On December 1, 1995 The University Library Building was renamed Geisel Library in honor of Audrey and Theodor Geisel, (better known as Dr. Seuss) for the generous contributions they had made to the Library and for their devotion to improving literacy.
+On December 1, 1995, The University Library Building was renamed Geisel Library in honor of Audrey and Theodor Geisel, (better known as Dr. Seuss) for the generous contributions they had made to the Library and for their devotion to improving literacy.
 The concrete, eight-story library has become the most iconic building at the whole college due to its beautifully brutalist look and its location, sitting at the head of a canyon near the center of the campus.
 In the tower, floors four through eight house much of the Library's collection and study space, while floors one and two have service desks and staff work areas.
-The library often hosts special events such as educational talks, performances and films and exhibitions.
-Running now until October 6 is Dr. Seuss's Boids & Beasties Exhibition that features selected original drawings of the author's fantastical creations.
+The library hosts special events such as educational talks, performances, films and exhibitions.

 Since 1891, Seattle Public Library has grown from a single reading room in Pioneer Square to a world-class Library system with 27 locations across the city.
 The new Central Library at 1000 Fourth Avenue opened in May 2004.
 The 11-floor building contains an innovative "Books Spiral," a 275-seat auditorium, and open spaces where patrons can meet, study, search the web or read.
 The Library has centers for children, teens and adult readers, along with expanded collections and a large computer lab.
 It also has underground parking for about 143 vehicles.
 The library hosts free events aimed at different ages, including English classes, skills workshops, family story time and readings by guest authors.

-The largest library in the world, this impressive institution houses millions of books, recordings, photographs, newspapers, maps and manuscripts in its collections.
-As well as being the main research arm of the U.S. Congress and home of the U.S. Copyright Office, it serves as an awe-inspiring attraction for anyone passing through the capital.
+The largest library in the world, this impressive institution houses over 173 million items including books, recordings, photographs, newspapers, maps and manuscripts in its collections.
+The museum receives up to 15,000 new items daily.
+As well as being the main research arm of the US Congress and home of the US Copyright Office, it serves as an awe-inspiring attraction for anyone passing through the capital.
 The centerpiece is the 1897 Jefferson Building.
 Gawk at the Great Hall, done up in stained glass, marble and mosaics of mythical characters, then seek out the Gutenberg Bible (c 1455), Thomas Jefferson's round library and the reading room viewing area.
-Free tours of the building take place between 10:30am and 3:30pm on the half-hour.

 Erected in 1860 as a church, this simple and beautiful building was turned into a museum a century later, complete with a half-size replica of Provincetown's famed race-winning schooner Rose Dorothea.
 In 2005, the town converted the building into a library, with one catch though: the boat, which occupies the building's upper deck, was too big to remove – so it's still there, with bookshelves built around it.
 Head upstairs to take a look!
 The inside of the library is bright, spacious and designed to retain the feeling of the grand open spaces of the former church.
 The library also incorporates much of the Heritage Museum's collection into the building.